BigDataBiology/big-data-biology_org/content/manual.md

 you will not have time for many of these things, but you should catch up with them later.

-This is part of the checklist for the biannual discussions.
+This is part of the agenda for the biannual discussions.

 ## Vacations